kevinqyh0827/kevinqyh0827.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi, my name is Yinhong Qin/ 覃崟弘.
 I am currently a Research Assistant at MAPLE lab, Vanderbilt University, advised by Prof. Jie Ying Wu.
 I am also working closely with [Prof. Daniel Moyer](https://dcmoyer.github.io/) and [Prof. Soheil Kolouri](https://skolouri.github.io/).
 Previously, I received my M.S. in Computer Engineering at New York University and B.Eng at Central South University, China.
-Besides, I also have internship experiences at [Intuitive Surigcal](https://www.intuitive.com/en-us), working on the FireFly feature for da Vinci Surgical System (2022 Summer) and [Mech-Mind Robotics](https://www.mech-mind.com/), working on depth camera development (2020-2021).
+Besides, I also have internship experiences at [Intuitive Surigcal](https://www.intuitive.com/en-us), working on the FireFly feature for the da Vinci Surgical System and [Mech-Mind Robotics](https://www.mech-mind.com/), working on depth camera development.

 I am highly interested in Robotics related research leveraging learning-based methods.
 Recently, I am interested in how could LLM assist with robot control as well as its safety concern.

-Misc: I am a [Tujia people/ 土家族](https://en.wikipedia.org/wiki/Tujia_people) and was born and raised in [Zhijiang/ 芷江](https://en.wikipedia.org/wiki/Zhijiang_Dong_Autonomous_County), a peaceful town in western Hunan, where on Aug.
+**Misc**: I am a [Tujia people/ 土家族](https://en.wikipedia.org/wiki/Tujia_people) and was born and raised in [Zhijiang/ 芷江](https://en.wikipedia.org/wiki/Zhijiang_Dong_Autonomous_County), a peaceful town in western Hunan, where on Aug.
 21st, 1945, the Japanese government signed the first surrounding treaty with the Republic of China, marking the end of the Second Sino-Japanese War during World War II.

 <!-- I am also interested in contact-aware manipulation with visual and tactile information. -->